Firedog01/Firedog01/README.md

 - 👋 Hi, I’m @Firedog01
-- I'm a first year student on Iformation Technology.
+- I'm a first year student on Information Technology.

 <!---
 Firedog01/Firedog01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.